drand/website/docs/developer/http-api.md

 The League of Entropy currently runs two networks in mainnet: `default` and `fastnet`.
 They are chained and unchained networks respectively, the details of which can be found in the [cryptography specification](https://drand.love/docs/cryptography/#randomness).

-The chain hash for the League of Entropy `default` drand group is:
+The chain hash for the League of Entropy `default` chain running at a 30s frequency in chained mode on Mainnet is:

 ```
 8990e7a9aaed2ffed73dbd7092123d6f289930540d7651336225dc172e51b2ce